zt-iot/rabbit/pipeline.md

 The `rabbit` command takes the following options for the new compiler:

-- `--old`: It replaces the compilation with the legacy compiler pipeline;
+- `--legacy`: It replaces the compilation with the legacy compiler pipeline;
   the legacy compiler generates the final output .spthy file specified by the `-o xxx.spthy` option.
 - `--test-new`: Use the new compiler pipeline along with the legacy.